spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/offloading-tutorial/offloading-gameplay-changes.md

 In the example project, the `Player` characters and the `CrashBots` have the same base class, we had to create a child blueprint called `BP_CrashBot` to ensure that the offloading configuration setup correctly.

 In addition to the `CrashBot` blueprint, the Example Project had to create an additional version of the CrashBot named `BP_CrashBot_PlacedInWorld`.
 This was to work around the issue of creating the controllers first when the authority was gained.

-Mention weapon to allow it to be used for the bots.

 ### Ensure that your code get executed on the correct server worker